 In Code Geass, C.C. occasionally dons the Zero costume to cover for Lelouch.
 Fridge Logic kicks in when you realize that Lelouch is a half a foot taller than C.C. and has a completely different body type.
 In the second season, ninja maid Sayoko uses an almost frighteningly Latex Perfection to pose as Lelouch at school while the real Lulu is in China as Zero.

 C.C.?
 Platform shoes, boob bindings, and control-top pantyhose.
-Not that hard.
+Not THAT hard, as more than one cosplayer will tell you.

 Lelouch even did this all by himself once, using only a tape recorder, a phone, and his Geass.